JosephYostos/Compliance-workshop/03-security-policies/assignment.md

 As expected our pings to google.com and tigera.io are successful but our ping to github.com is denied.

-you can review the created DNS policy and NetworkSet in Calico UI
+Review the created DNS policy and NetworkSet in Calico Cloud

 NetworkSet
 ![Image Description](../assets/NetworkSet.png)